Dr. Christina Agostinelli-Fucile

 I am an Assistant Teaching Professor in the World Languages Center.
 I teach intermediate and advanced Spanish courses.
 I’m also the Spanish minor advisor and the Coordinator for Spanish.
 We view our center as one of the places where students can expand their cultural knowledge.
-Cultural agility is part of our SAIL outcomes for students, and we see ourselves as being a crucial center that can help students develop both linguistic and cultural agility.
+Cultural agility is part of our outcomes for students, and we see ourselves as being a crucial center that can help students develop both linguistic and cultural agility.

 What classes are you teaching?

 I regularly teach Advanced II, which is a course I revamped to have online modules as part of a face-to-face course.
 All the materials we use are authentic materials and that course is completely textbook-free.
 During Summer 1, I taught a new online course called Authentic Spanish Grammar, which presented advanced grammar through the study of cultural topics from around the Spanish-speaking world.
 I used authentic materials to create all of the grammatical analysis activities the students worked on before applying the grammar in their own ePortfolio projects.

 I have another course called Exploring Spoken Spanish (which I mentioned in my presentation at TEXPO).
 A goal of this course was to help students improve their pronunciation and listening comprehension, and also to become familiar with the various dialects of Spanish.
 Students often become very familiar with their own professors’ accent or the accent from wherever they studied abroad, but they might struggle to understand speakers from other places with very different accents.
 There’s no textbook that covers these topics.
 How do I teach students to listen, hear the differences, and learn to pronounce Spanish just using a textbook?
 It’s like asking them to use their imagination.
 This is why it is sometimes necessary to create your own materials from scratch.
 They bring the course material to life in a way that black-and-white text never could.